Welcome from the Program Director

 Thank you for your interest in the Emergency Medicine Residency Program at Mercy Health St Rita’s Medical Center.
-This program operates as a vital part of a regional trauma center as well as multiple regional specialty care centers, serving a surrounding ten county population of over one half million individuals.
-We provide state of the art, evidence-based care across our broad range of specialties and exposure to a diverse patient population, with nearly 200,000 patients cared for last year in the hospital, 57,250 in the ED and an acuity that allows admissions of 25% of the patients visiting the ED.
+This program operates as a vital part of the region’s only Level II trauma center as well as multiple regional specialty care centers, serving a population of more than half a million individuals in the surrounding 10 counties.
+We provide state-of-the-art, evidence-based care across our broad range of specialties and exposure to a diverse patient population, with nearly 200,000 patients cared for last year in the hospital – 57,250 in the ED and an acuity that allows admissions of 25 percent of the patients visiting the ED.

 As program director, your success is my goal.
-My door is always open and I look forward to receiving the feedback from our resident staff to further improve our program.
-Although our goal is to help you become a top-notch Emergency Medicine physician and a leader in EM, our program appreciates the need for work-life balance and time for family as well as personal interests.
+My door is always open, and I look forward to receiving the feedback from our resident staff to further improve our program.
+Although our goal is to help you become a top-notch emergency medicine physician and a leader in EM, our program appreciates the need for work-life balance and time for family as well as personal interests.
 For that purpose, wellness is designed into our curriculum and we encourage involvement in community activities as you may desire.
-It is my hope that many of our graduates may remain in or return to our facility as physician leaders to promote ongoing excellence of care in perpetuity for our community or in exchange, proudly represent our program highly in any setting of Emergency Medicine practice anywhere in the world.
+It is my hope that many of our graduates may remain in or return to our facility as physician leaders to promote ongoing excellence of care in perpetuity for our community or in exchange, proudly represent our program highly in any setting of emergency medicine practice anywhere in the world.
 Our team looks forward to working and training with you!

-Dr. Toro graduated from CES University in Colombia.
-He completed his Emergency Medicine Residency at New York Medical College – Metropolitan Hospital Center, and subsequent fellowship training with the Wilderness Medical Society and ACEP.
-He has worked in Medical Education ever since.
-His prior and current appointments include Associate Residency Director, Clerkship Director, Program Director, Director of Simulation, Director of Faculty Development, Director of Remediation and has been a clinical educator for both Graduate and Undergraduate Medical Education.
+Dr. Toro has worked in medical education ever since.
+His prior and current appointments include associate residency director, clerkship director, program director, director of simulation, director of faculty development, director of remediation and has been a clinical educator for both graduate and undergraduate medical education.
 Dr. Toro has been recipient of local, regional, national and international teaching awards, including the SAEM-CDEM’s Young Educator of the Year Award and his medical school’s outstanding alumnus award on international achievement.

-Dr. Chan graduated from The Ohio State University (OSU) College of Medicine and completed his Emergency Medicine Residency at Wexner Medical Center.
-He is on the Board of Governors as well as the Immediate Past President of the Douglas A Rund EM Alumni Society.
-Prior to entering medical school, Dr. Chan obtained his PhD in Electrical Engineering and Computer Sciences.
-He has been involved in Medical Education since 2009, primarily as an Ultrasound Specialist.
+Dr. Chan is on the Board of Governors as well as the immediate past president of the Douglas A. Rund EM Alumni Society.
+Prior to entering medical school, Dr. Chan obtained his PhD in electrical engineering and computer sciences.
+He has been involved in medical education since 2009, primarily as an ultrasound specialist.
 He received the Research Excellence Award from OSU Department of Emergency in 2012.
-Professionally, he has served as Facility Medical Director at Wilson Health in Sidney, Ohio and Clinton Memorial Hospital in Wilmington, Ohio.
+Professionally, he has served as facility medical director at Wilson Health in Sidney, Ohio and Clinton Memorial Hospital in Wilmington, Ohio